mParticle/docs/src/pages/developers/custom-roles/index.md

 When creating a new role, a new role ID is generated and assigned to a role after a successful upload.
 If you are modifying an existing role, make sure the `role_id` in the new manifests matches the `role_id` of the corresponding role in the old manifest.
 Otherwise a new `role_id` will create a new role.

 The `user:core` permission is included with every custom role object in your manifest.
-This permission is necessary for users to be able to log in and view the mParticle dashboard.
+This permission is necessary for users to be able to log in and view the mParticle dashboard in addition to other basic tasks.

 ## View tasks